christofmuc/KnobKraft-orm/README.md

 For the restless Prophet 12 testing thanks and a medal for most comments on a ticket go to @Andy2No!

 Thanks also go to @gnidorah for reporting bugs with the RefaceDX implementation, which were fixed!
+Thanks to @GriffReborn for bug reports with the Virus B implementation!

 ## About the author